epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

    4.a RQ4 — When modeling plaque distance, which features are most important?
    4.a.i Benchmarking setup and results
    4.b Additional feature modalities
-   4.c Deep-dive into the regression models
+   4.c Deep-dive into the expression models

 5. Age- and Genotype-Aware Signatures
    5.a RQ5 — How does the gene expression change with age for each cell type and mouse group?